Iradimed Corp (NASDAQ:IRMD) VP Brent Johnson Sells 8,000 Shares of Stock

-Iradimed Corp (NASDAQ:IRMD) VP Brent Johnson sold 8,000 shares of the company’s stock in a transaction dated Monday, December 16th.
-The stock was sold at an average price of $25.20, for a total transaction of $201,600.00.
-Following the completion of the transaction, the vice president now owns 10,566 shares of the company’s stock, valued at approximately $266,263.20.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Iradimed Corp (NASDAQ:IRMD) VP Brent Johnson sold 8,000 shares of Iradimed stock in a transaction on Wednesday, December 18th.
+The shares were sold at an average price of $25.27, for a total transaction of $202,160.00.
+Following the completion of the sale, the vice president now owns 10,566 shares in the company, valued at $267,002.82.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

 Brent Johnson also recently made the following trade(s):